Performance Rating Equilibrium: Applications

 \section{Applications}

-In a tournament $T$, there may be multiple fixed points or PREs.
-However, a PRE can be selected in various ways.
-In the example below, I numerically calculate the fixed point that converges from an initial vector in which all players have the tournament average rating.
-While equilibrium selection can also be done using other methods, such as starting with the initial ratings vector instead of the average ratings vector, a PRE obtained with the latter approach has the advantage of not depending on the specific ratings that players had at the start of the tournament.
-In other words, this approach is entirely performance-based, given the tournament average rating.
-A numerical approximation for calculating PREs is demonstrated in the following implementation: \url{https://github.com/drmehmetismail/Estimated-Performance-Rating}.\footnote{FIDE (International Chess Federation) uses certain approximations and specific rules when updating ratings and calculating performance ratings.
+There may be multiple PREs due to translation invariance.
+However, there are various ways in which a PRE can be selected.
+In the examples below, we numerically calculate the fixed point that converges from an initial vector in which all players have the tournament average rating.\footnote{All ratings in the examples are rounded.} While equilibrium selection can also be done using other methods, such as starting with the initial ratings vector instead of the average ratings vector, a PRE obtained with the latter approach has the advantage of not depending on the specific ratings that players had at the start of the tournament.\footnote{To be sure, a PRE is generally independent of the initial ratings; though this information can be used for equilibrium selection.} In other words, this approach is entirely performance-based, given the tournament average rating.
+A numerical approximation for calculating PREs is demonstrated in the following implementation: \url{https://github.com/drmehmetismail/Perfect-Performance-Ratings}.\footnote{FIDE (International Chess Federation) uses certain approximations and specific rules when updating ratings and calculating performance ratings.
 For a more detailed discussion, see \citet{ismail2023}, who gives a definition of performance ratings for all possible scores.}

-Table~\ref{tab:ppr} presents the PPRs from two top Swiss tournaments: FIDE Grand Prix Series in Palma de Mallorca and Sharjah.
-In this table, each player's PPR is the rating $r_i$ that satisfies the equation
+Table~\ref{tab:ppr1} presents the PPRs and TPRs for two different three-player round-robin tournaments.
+Let the 2450-rated player be denoted as A, the 2200-rated player as B, and the 2000-rated player as C. In Tournament 1, the final ranking is the reverse of the initial ranking, indicating that the pre-tournament ratings do not accurately reflect the players' actual performances.
+As a result, there is a stark contrast between the TPRs and PPRs.
+Here, player C, who is underrated, scores 1.5 points in two games, while player A, who is overrated, scores only 0.5 points.
+According to Equation~\ref{eq:elo_psi}, the expected score of a 2348-rated player (C) against players rated 2217 and 2085 is 1.5.
+Similarly, the expected score of a 2085-rated player (A) against players rated 2217 and 2348 is 0.5.

+In summary, the PPRs are set such that players' expected scores, based on their opponents' PPRs, equal their actual points in the tournament.
+These values are obtained by numerically calculating the fixed point, converged from the initial vector of ratings (2219, 2219, 2219), where 2219 is the tournament's average rating.\footnote{Convergence to the fixed point was achieved after eight iterations.}

+In Tournament 2, there are also significant differences between the TPRs and PPRs.
+Notably, player C's TPR is higher than player A's TPR, even though C scores fewer points than A. This discrepancy arises in part because player A is overrated; that is, A's pre-tournament rating is too high relative to A's final score.
+For player B, TPR is lower than PPR, as the PPR reflects the strong performance of player C, who is significantly underrated.
+As this table illustrates, PPRs are entirely based on actual tournament performance and the tournament average rating, without being affected by specific pre-tournament ratings.